-This type of refinance sounds great when you consider closing costs may be $10,000 or more.
+This type of refinance sounds great when you consider closing costs maybe $10,000 or more.
 But keep in mind that nothing is free.
 Your lender will make up for the lack of closing costs by charging a higher interest rate.
-If closing costs are added to the loan term, some lenders may refer to it as a no-closing-cost refinance because the borrower doesn’t need to pay the costs out of pocket at close.
+If closing costs are added to the loan term, some lenders may refer to it as a no-closing-cost refinance because the borrower doesn’t need to pay the costs out of pocket at the close.
 Either way, lenders will find a way to get their money.

 Consider a no-closing-cost refinance if you don’t have the funds to pay for closing costs and if the loan will save you money in the long run.
 Be sure to ask the lender what your break-even point is – that is, how long it takes to recoup the refinance costs through what you save each month by refinancing.

 A home equity line of credit (HELOC) is a mortgage product that uses the equity in your home to give you a credit line.
 It’s a loan in addition to your mortgage, and its balance can fluctuate as you pay it off and use it again for anything from home repairs to a dream vacation.
-A HELOC refinance is when you combine the HELOC with your mortgage into a one 15-year or 30-year mortgage with one payment.
+A HELOC refinance is when you combine the HELOC with your mortgage into a 15-year or 30-year mortgage with one payment.

 Consider a HELOC refinance if you have a large HELOC balance that you can’t seem to pay down.
 HELOCs usually have higher interest rates than your primary mortgage so combining them and extending the term can help you pay the debt off.
 While most homeowners prefer the flexibility of the HELOC, if the interest is higher and you can’t pay it off, you might be better off refinancing it all into one, less expensive loan.